Do Colorado Right

 Imported Image

-Pack it in, pack it out - leave with everything you started with!
-Be an ambassador for nature and pack out everything you take with you.
-Go one step further and pick up other people’s trash if you see it along the way.
-None of us like to see trash on the trail, and it’s a danger for wildlife too.
-Others will follow your example and let’s be honest, it will make you feel great!
+Pack it in, pack it out.
+Be an ambassador for nature and pack everything you take with you.
+Go one step further and pick up trash if you see it along the way.
+Trash can also present a danger to wildlife.
+Others will follow your example, and let’s be honest, it will make you feel great!

 5. Be Careful with Fire

 While everyone loves eating s’mores and telling stories with the dim glow of a crackling campfire, it is important to remember that fires can cause severe harm to nature’s landscapes, animals, and humans.
 Be sure to only start fires in established fire rings or pits and keep them small and under control.
-One ember can create a disaster.
-It is also important to always make sure your fire is completely extinguished, and the ashes are cool before leaving them unattended.
-One useful method for putting out a fire is to drown it completely with water until the sizzling of the coals stops and then mix the ashes with soil.
-The ashes must be cool enough for you to touch, before it’s safe to leave it unattended.
+It is also important to ensure your fire is completely extinguished and the ashes are cool before leaving them unattended.
+One useful method for putting out a fire is to drown it completely with water until the coals sizzling stops and then mix the ashes with soil.
+The ashes must be cool enough for you to touch before it’s safe to leave it unattended.
 Help minimize wildfire risks by always adhering to current fire restrictions.

 6. Keep Wildlife Wild